mattpopovich/mattpopovich.com/_posts/2025-04-10-the-complete-apple-watch-comparison-chart-tech-specs.md

 ## Comparison Table

 This is probably what you came here for.
 The technical specification (tech specs) comparison table.
 The table is pretty big (75 rows, 15 columns) and is best viewed on desktop.
 I know there's a lot of data there (even more data at the "Full Detail" sheet).
-If this is too much for you, that's totally understandable.
-Stick to the *[TLDR / Main Differences](#tldr--main-differences)* and *[Choosing a Watch](#choosing-a-watch) sections for a simplified explanation.
+If this gives you data overload, that's totally understandable.
+Stick to the *[TLDR / Main Differences](#tldr--main-differences)* and *[Choosing a Watch](#choosing-a-watch)* sections for my conclusions.

 <iframe
 src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSmwLfkBE_YfgQ97XL8FMw8loxC0H6in7IR4afRTdIgDUHx6-bPiXcsyNZUkRaAghxiqYAXui2RaXsR/pubhtml?widget=true&amp;headers=false"
 width="100%"
-height="680px">
+height="720px">
 </iframe>

 [Google Sheets Link](https://docs.google.com/spreadsheets/d/1eqiCBch0L0zLJlOY20XQpa4qG1mGTX5eFqrFYFPZaSE/edit?usp=sharing)